 Final figures are rarely available more than 24 hours before settlement.

 You can use your good faith estimate as a guide.
 However, if you switched loan programs, interest rates, or terms which could affect those figures you should call your loan officer for a revision so you will be prepared.
-Your funds should be readily accessible for conversion into a Certified or Cashiers Check which should be made payable to Elite Ocean View Title Agency, LLC.
-As soon as possible we will give you the exact amount to have your certified or cashiers check drawn.
+Your funds should be readily accessible for delivery via Wire Transfer on the day of closing.
 Frequently this amount will change in the few hours prior to settlement.
 If you bring in too much money, the difference will be refunded.
-If you do not bring in enough, Elite Ocean View Title Agency, LLC may accept a personal check for the difference, if it is written on a local bank.